course-details-portlet

 Learning methods and activities

 Coursework in the master thesis includes independent research with supervision, scientific writing and oral presentation.
-Course deliverables are the written thesis report with an oral defense.
+Course deliverables are the written thesis report and an oral presentation.

 Further on evaluation